armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-8.md

 version: 00.10.08
 ---

+## New features

-Added store support for resourceVersion in kubernetes kinds.
+Added store support for `resourceVersion` in Kubernetes kinds.